Are you contemplating that 2nd can of Monster Energy but not really sure whether or not you should drink it because it might be bad for you?

 As a general rule, adult women should only consume 25g of sugar, and adult men only 38g of sugar per day.
 This amount includes both naturally occurring sugar in foods, as well as added sugars in things such as energy drinks.
 That guidance comes from the American Heart Association.

 Monster far exceeds any person’s daily recommended intake of sugar and should be consumed with care.

 Artificial sugars in Monster have to be acknowledged as well, as Monster also contains sucralose.

 Sucralose is an artificial sweetener that is supposed to replace natural sugars in food and drinks.

-Although sucralose is considered safe to be eaten and included in food by government authorities, there have been concerns about the side effects that occur after consuming this sweetener.
+Although sucralose is considered safe by government authorities, there have been concerns about the side effects that occur after consuming this sweetener.